 I’ve been working in the video game area for many years with stints at Atari, GameSpy, Splash Studios, Yahoo and more but am now developing health care applications.
 I made a decision to seek out a position where I could work on a project whose goal was bigger than just wasting people’s time.
 I am a Senior Software Engineer at RelayHealth and have been experimenting with wearable technologies in my spare time.
 I even strapped an accelerometer to my dog to grab some sample data.
 There are some big ideas here to work on that are very exciting.

 Over the past few years we been witnessing amazing growth in the field of online learning.
 In just the past year I’ve completed more than 40 online classes from such places as CodeSchool, Lynda.com, Udemy, Mongo University, and Coursera to extend my software engineering skills.
 The revolution in online learning has just been amazing.
 Right now I’m studying Machine Learning from Stanford University, Data Science from Johns Hopkins, and Calculus from Ohio State.
 I am a student for life.

 A new product takes form at Hack Reactor

-It will be about a month before I can share the details but my project is on track to launch in the iOS and Android.
+It will be a little while before I can share the details but I am working on a project for iOS and Android.
 All I can say now is that it is in the “social video” space.
 This is an idea that I have been kicking around for several years and it has been great to start working on it in earnest.
 I’ve had the opportunity to work with some great engineers and have gotten really valuable direction and feedback from the Hack Reactor staff.
 We will start some user testing soon.
 It’s a very exciting time!

 A new cohort starts on Monday at Hack Reactor and my group moves up as “Seniors”.